5 Things Great Leaders Believe

-Strong leaders have long known that leading doesn’t start with actions, or even thoughts.
+Strong leaders have long known that leading doesn't start with actions, or even thoughts.
 Instead, it starts with what leaders believe.
+Covey calls these beliefs our moral compass.
+Peter Senge calls them mental models.
+They are the lens through which we view the world.
+They influence how we perceive and respond to all that happens.

 These beliefs are not corporate values we aspire to, but instead the principles that determine what we think, say, and do.
 I often think of Enron, and their corporate values of communication, respect, integrity, and excellence.
 For them and many others, their values represent things that they were have the most difficult time doing.